aitemr/awesome-git-hooks/README.md

 ## Support

-If you have a question, find a bug, or just want to say hi, please open an [issue on GitHub](https://github.com/aitemr/awesome-git-hooks/issues/new)
+If you have a question, find a bug, or just want to say hi, please open an [issue on GitHub](https://github.com/aitemr/awesome-git-hooks/issues/new).
+If you want to contribute, please read the [guide](https://github.com/aitemr/awesome-git-hooks/blob/master/.github/CONTRIBUTING.md).

 ## License